ricpass/call-detail-record/README.md

 ### Assumption

+* I created the /upload endpoint as an example, but I don't think this is the correct approach.
+Because, if the csv size is in the gigabyte order of magnitude, does not matter how much I optimize, it is still too big and can take hours to process and can still fail.
+I would take an approach of importing the file to some server or S3, and then I could process in parts and for how long it needs.

-GBP is the API main currency, any other currency is considered local_currency and should have an exchange rate.
+* GBP is the API main currency, any other currency is considered local_currency and should have an exchange rate.

 ### Improvements